| The Tau Cross

 appeared in the ANALECTA, vol III.
 1941 - 1944.
 Although the style is a bit dated, the

 presentation is quite thorough.)
+A brief history of

 our religious habit, reviewing its origin and its successive changes of form and color,